signalfx/splunk-otel-collector-chart/examples/README.md

 All windows images are available in a separate `quay.io` repository: `quay.io/signalfx/splunk-otel-collector-windows`.

-Windows support covers traces and metrics collection only, no logs will be collected.
-As of now, we don’t have fluentd-hec image for the windows worker node.
+Logs collection on Windows is only available using OTel native logs collection. fluentd log engine is not supported Because, as of now we don’t have fluentd-hec image for the windows worker node.

 ```yaml
 image: